syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/GettingStarted.md

 **Method 1: Adding SfRichTextEditor reference from nuget.org**

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion&reg; Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add Rich Text Editor to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfRichTextEditor](https://www.nuget.org/packages/Syncfusion.Xamarin.SfRichTextEditor) and then install it.

 ![Adding SfRichTextEditor reference from NuGet](SfRichTextEditor_Images/RichTextEditor_reference.png)